wso2-attic/vagrant-is/boxes/README.md

 This section defines the procedure to build Vagrant boxes required for WSO2 Identity Server 5.4.0 single node deployment with Analytics support.

-Please note that in order to build these Vagrant boxes, you need to install [Oracle VM VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html), as WSO2 Vagrant resources use Oracle VM VirtualBox, as the default provider.
+Please note that in order to build these Vagrant boxes, you need to install Ruby and [Oracle VM VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html), since, Vagrant uses Oracle VM VirtualBox as the default provider.

 ## How to build the Vagrant boxes